primer/css/README.md

 # Primer

 Primer is the CSS toolkit that power GitHub's front-end design.
-It's purposefully limited to common components to provide our developers with the most flexibility and keep GitHub uniquely *GitHubby*.
+It's purposefully limited to common components to provide our developers with the most flexibility—and keep GitHub uniquely *GitHubby*.
 It's built with SCSS and available via Bower, so it's easy to include all or part of it within your project.

 [**Read the Primer documentation**](http://primercss.io) to learn more.